4teapo/zed-luau/README.md

 }
 ```

-If zed-luau isn't working as it should, start by inspecting the logs using
-`zed: open log` and `debug: open language server logs`.
-If zed-luau found an
+Note that the `ext` settings are read only by this extension, while the `luau-lsp` settings are read directly by the language server itself.
+The
-error in your configuration, the error message can be viewed in the
+configuration options for the latter can be viewed here:
-(non-language-server) log menu.
-If there was an error in your configuration,
-you may need to reload the workspace after fixing it, in order for the language
-server to start working again.

-If needed, you can directly configure the underlying language server using
-`lsp.luau-lsp.settings.luau-lsp`.
-The settings that can be configured can be
-viewed here:
 https://github.com/JohnnyMorganz/luau-lsp/blob/ae63ce5e10bc5d42122669fc20606fc5ec2fe54d/src/include/LSP/ClientConfiguration.hpp#L220.

-As an example, your configuration may look like this if you want inlay hints for
+As an example, if you want to enable inlay hints and use strict datamodel
-function parameters:
+types, your settings may look like this:
 ```json
 {
 	// ...